svandisproject/technical-whitepaper/TechnicalWhitepaper.md

 ## Svandis Database

 Svandis will be using a traditional centralized database for the newsfeed and screener information.
+The database layer lies behind our backend API service.
 The decentralized research community will be able to validate the state of this data with off chain signatures as discussed in the blockchain architecture.
 This approach will allow us to validate the state of our database externally in a decentralized format.

 The database being used is a Cassandra database stack.
 Svandis is choosing to use a Cassandra database as it supplies a robust NoSQL solution that will be able to scale quickly to the high velocity of token information and web content that we will be receiving on a second to second basis for the Svandis project.
 Cassandra's tech stack is decentralized so that there is no single point of failure.